What is a credit limit and why do I have one?

 How do I spot unauthorised activity on my card?

->

-> You can spot any activity on your card by registering for the NotifyMe.
+You can spot any activity on your card by registering for the NotifyMe.
 This service ensures that you receive a SMS notification of activity on your account - so you are in total control of your security at all times.
 You can register on Virgin Money Credit Card Online.
-SMS's are charged at R0.55 per message.

->
+Refer to pricing guide for the cost charges.

-> What’s the meaning of 'expiry date' on my card?
+What’s the meaning of 'expiry date' on my card?

 You will not be able to use your card after the expiry date.
 If your account is in good standing and you meet all standard assessment criteria, we'll automatically send you a replacement card(s) during the month in which your existing card(s) expires.
 When you’ve received the replacement card and the old card has expired, you must destroy the old card by cutting up the credit card from left to right (or right to left) through the magnetic strip and through the chip.

 What happens if my card is lost or stolen?